oasis-tcs/openc2-tc-ops/Documentation-Norms.md

 The OpenC2 TC has developed a [model README.md file](MODEL-README.md), a copy of which is contained in the [TC Ops repo](https://github.com/oasis-tcs/openc2-tc-ops).
-The editor(s) should copy, rename and modify the MODEL-README.md file to with information specifci to the new repository and the work product it contains.
+The editor(s) should copy, rename, and modify the MODEL-README.md file  with information specific to the new repository and the work product it contains.
 The model README.md is annotated with the types of updates needed and the TC Secretary can provise assistance in tailoring the model README.md for the specific work product.

 #### 4.3.3.2 Create and Populate Branches